 What are payday loans?

 A payday loan is a small loan amount borrowed for a short period of time, usually until your next paycheck.
-Most people use payday loans to help tide them over when their income falls short of their monthly bills, or they can’t cover an emergency like a car repair or medical bill.
+Most people use payday loans, sometimes called cash advance loans, to help tide them over when their income falls short of their monthly bills.
+Some people also use them to cover an emergency like a car repair or medical bill.

-The most common loan period is just two weeks and the loan limit is generally $500 or less, although some places may allow loans up to $1,000.
+The most common loan term is just two weeks.
+The maximum loan limit is generally $500 or less.
+However, some places may allow loans up to $1,000.
 What attracts most people to payday loans is that you don’t need good credit to qualify.

 However, they’re not a long-term solution to financial troubles.
 If you are unable to repay the loan, you’re charged a high refinancing fee that grows each time you renew any portion of the loan amount.